The ultimate wealth-creating program that took me 30 years to develop

 So now what do you do if you have RRSPs?
 Is it too late to do anything? hell no. We convert them.

-I studied for years how to prevent this from happening because I think outside the box.
+I studied for years to prevent this from happening and to think outside the box.

-We have done this with great success over the last 20 years and by doing so, saved clients thousands in taxes.
+We have done this for 20 years and helped clients save thousands in taxes.

-Your average Financial planner, especially if they work at a bank have no clue, they still believe that the RRSP is the best investment you can buy.
+Your average Financial planner, especially if they work at a bank, has no clue; they still believe that the RRSP is the best investment you can buy.

-Another part of this strategy is asking the investor, can I guarantee them 40% on their investments?
+Another part of this strategy is asking the investor whether I can guarantee 40% on their investments.

 But I can guarantee them a 40% return if they are in the 40% tax bracket and I save them tax.

-So we DO use RRSP’s for the purpose to get them a 40% rate of return on the money when they put money into RRSP’s.
+We use RRSPs to achieve a 40% rate of return on the money when we contribute to them.

-We then invest that money using “Connecting the dots” strategy to get that Nasdaq 10 year average return of 35.34%.
+We then invest that money using the “Connecting the dots” strategy to get that Nasdaq 10-year average return of 35.34%.

-I just showed you two ways of using RRSPs to create wealth.
+I just showed you two ways to use RRSPs to build wealth.

 If you can double your money using 10% in 7.2 years, what can 75.34% do?

-The second portion of using RRSP’s is to not hold on to them but to convert them using a RRSP meltdown strategy.
+The second portion of using RRSP’s is to not hold on to them but to convert them using an RRSP meltdown strategy.

 THAT WAS PHASE ONE